An Italian Christmas Eve fish recipe: pesce spada alla ghiotta from Sicily.

 As you already know, in Italy, Christmas Eve is meatless.
-Traditionally, we can’t eat meat, so, of course, we created a bunch of Christmas Eve fish recipes to make it still a gourmet, tasty night.
+Traditionally, we can’t eat meat, so, of course, we created a bunch of Christmas fish recipes to make it still a gourmet, tasty night.

 The other reason is that it is heavenly good.

 As said, on Christmas Eve’s dinner, it is mandatory to go meatless (if not, you’re, symbolically, eating Jesus Christ’s flesh), so Italians go fishing… at the fishmonger.
-They use their treasures to make antipasti, pasta, and secondi.
+They use their treasures to make antipasti, pasta, and Secondi.
 They eat them raw, grilled, braised, fried, or oven-baked.

 Swordfish recipes are more popular in the South: Sicily, Calabria, Puglia, and Campania.
 Fishy reigns of fresh ingredients and tomato seasonings.

-Italian Christmas fish recipes: pesce spada alla ghiotta
+Pesce spada alla ghiotta

 Ingredients